BZoennchen/supercollider-book/chapters/sounddesign/filters/1-phase-shifting.md

 Because we shift the phase by $\pi$, the resulting sound of the second code snippet is silence!
 This demonstrates the high impact of the relationships between signals with different phases.
-Of course, we can not hear any difference between a sine wave and shifted sine wave.
+Of course, we can not hear any difference between a sine wave and its shifted counterpart.
 Only in combination, the phase plays a role!

-Combining any number of signals, the maximal loudness of the sum of all signal lies within the sum of absolute maximum loudness of each signal and silence.
+If we combine any number of signals, the *maximal loudness* of the result lies within the sum of absolute maximum loudness of each signal and zero.

 A phase of $\pi$ (one half cycle) for an oscillator with a frequency of $200$ Hz ($200$ cycles per second) results in a shift of